-In 2008, Southern Union's common stock was trading below \$20 per share, and the Board considered a range of potential strategic alternatives to enhance stockholder value.
+In 2008, Southern Union's common stock was trading below \$20 per share, and the Board considered a range of potential strategic alternatives to enhance shareholder value.
 In March of 2008, the Southern Union Board considered the possibility of a stock buyback, but determined not to pursue that alternative.
 During 2008, a major private equity firm ("Company A") proposed an acquisition of Southern Union, but after the execution of a confidentiality agreement and completion of due diligence, Company A determined that it was not in a position to proceed with a transaction.
 Also in 2008, an investment banking firm acting on behalf of a large transmission and exploration and production company ("Company B") proposed a combination, but the Southern Union Board determined not to move forward with the proposal because the relative valuations proposed for the stock of the two companies were not favorable to Southern Union.
-During the fall of 2008, a diversified gas company ("Company C") contacted Southern Union Board determined not to pursue the potential opportunity.
+During the fall of 2008, a diversified gas company ("Company C") contacted Southern Union to discuss a potential combination, but based on a preliminary analysis including structural challenges for such a transaction and valuation issues, the Southern Union Board determined not to pursue the potential opportunity.
 Also during the fall of 2008, Mr. Lindemann was contacted by a private equity firm ("Company D") as well as by two additional private equity and infrastructure firms ("Company E" and "Company F") working together regarding alternative prospective transactions to acquire Southern Union.
 On November 12, 2008, Mr. Lindemann advised the Southern Union Board in executive session that he had been contacted by such parties regarding a potential "going private" transaction, but that discussions were at an exploratory stage and that he would update the Southern Union Board in the event such prospects should develop further.

 On December 2, 2008, Mr. Lindemann requested that the Southern Union Board authorize Southern Union to enter into confidentiality agreements with Companies D, E and F to allow them to perform due diligence.
 At this time, the Southern Union Board, with the participation of Mr. Eric Herschmann, at such time the President and Chief Operating Officer of Southern Union but not a member of the Southern Union Board, discussed the conflicts potentially arising in such a transaction and ways of mitigating these conflicts.
 Accordingly, Mr. Herschmann requested that the independent directors make the decision regarding the advisability of entering into confidentiality agreements without his involvement or the involvement of Chairman Lindemann or his son Adam Lindemann, who served as a member of the Southern Union Board at such time.
-Mr. Herschmann further advised that were a proposal to be made, the Southern Union Board would then likely create a special committee to consider and make decisions with respect to any proposal, supported by such special committee's counsel and financial advisor.
+Mr. Herschmann further advised that were a proposal to be made, the Southern Union Board then likely would create a special committee to consider and make decisions with respect to any proposal, supported by such special committee's counsel and financial advisor.
 At this time, the independent directors discussed with management and in executive session both the advisability of providing confidential information to these firms and the process that would be advisable if a transaction proceeded.